“Look deep into nature, and then you will understand everything better.”

 To kick off 2022, we looked up in the treetops along the Riverwalk to find T-R-U-S-T. What delight it was to find an almost perfect “S” on a cloudy day near Centennial Beach, hoping we’d be able to rediscover it when the sun shined again in order to take a better photo with blue sky in the background.

-Finding all the letters for “trust” in the structure of trees was an attempt to send a message of strength and stability that is our determined desire for 2022 and all the years to follow.
+Finding all the letters for “trust” in the structure of trees was an attempt to send a message of strength, safety and stability that is our determined desire for 2022 and all the years to follow.

 And wouldn’t you know?
 With trees and their value on our mind, the Morton Arboretum is prepared to commemorate its first 100 years throughout 2022, with plans to plant 1,000 trees to mark its centennial milestone.